joliss/fast-js-hash-benchmark/README.md

 purposes.
 We test native and pure JS algorithms, different digest sizes, and incremental and single-call hashing.

+**Update (August 2021):** This benchmark predates [WebAssembly](https://webassembly.org/).
+There likely exist hash functions compiled into WebAssembly that beat the pure JS implementations.
+If somebody wants to update this benchmark, a pull request would be most welcome!

 Scroll down for recommendations.

 ## Libraries tested